lecluyse2000/lecluyse2000/README.md

 * I love music and movies, and would probably persue a career in those if I wasn't doing CS
   * I play the piano and the trumpet
   * Favorite movie is 2001: A Space Odyssey
 * Basketball is my passion, go Knicks
+* I love traveling
+  * Cities visited: New York, Seattle, Chicago, Montreal
 * I am a [`Chess enthusiast`](https://www.chess.com/member/cadenlecluyse)

 -------------------------------------------------